nmintzer-oswego/isaac-launchable/README.md

 7. Click Next.
 8. Under "Do you want a Jupyter Notebook experience" select "No, I don't want Jupyter".
 9. Select the TCP/UDP ports tab.
-10. Expose the following ports (for Visual Studio Code Server and Kit App Streaming).
-You can choose to limit these ports to be accessible only from certain IPs as well.
+10. Expose the following ports (for Visual Studio Code Server and Kit App Streaming) to a specific public IP address that will be using this service.
 ```
 80
 1024